dmolchanenko/LookingGlass/README.md

 A: You can replace any Selenium jar that Looking Glass comes with to whatever latest one or the one you want under: \<Looking Glass Installed Location>\lib

+Q: Can I use my own jar files and have that code be available in code portion of the Looking Glass?

+A: Yes you can.
+ 1. Place your jars into \<Looking Glass Installed Location>\lib directory.
+ 2. Restart Looking Glass and navigate to "Code" tab.
+ 3. Click on "imports" icon.
+ 4. Add any imports you like either from your jar or from selenium.
+Now your your jar code is available to be used in Code tab.

 **Known Limitations** (I'm currently working on both):

 1. Currently does not work on multiple tabs/windows, just the first one that is opened.